stanly3690/HotSpotAnalysis_Plugin/readme.md

 Go to settings tab:  Enable "show also experimental plugins" Then, In all plugins tab: Find "HotSpotAnalysis" and tick the Checkbox.
-A new icon for hotspot analyis will displayed on the panel
+A new icon for Hotspot analyis will displayed on the panel